datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 # Scope

 This document specifies methods for the following:
-  - method of obtaining OAuth2 tokens in th designated manner under the CDR Rules and Data Standards;
+  - method of obtaining OAuth2 tokens in th designated manner under the CDR Rules and [@!CDS];
   - requirements related to participants for initiating authorisations and obtaining ongoing authorisation credentials

 This document does not seek to:
   - specify correlation elements between technical and the legal obligations contained within documents such as the CDR Rules;
   - restate unchanged requirements from upstream specifications
+  - incorporate components which are headed towards retirement, notably at the time of drafting, the inclusion of Hybrid authorisation flow

 # Terminology